AntonioGargaro/Projects/Snowplow/README.md

 ## Running

 Run this using [sbt](http://www.scala-sbt.org/).
-You'll find a prepackaged version of sbt in the project directory:
+You'll find a prepackaged version of sbt in the project directory.

+Open a terminal in the project directory and issue the following for your system:

 Using bash script:
 ```bash